 Life often presents us with a situation when a difficult decision must be made.
 That usually requires some sort of sacrifice to be made as well.
 What we can do is take pride in our choices and never let the blame seep in and poison our decisions.

 Instead, I need to take all the steps and walk backwards to the time where things started to affect Sylvie and take it from there, and piece it all back up.
 Luckily, it is not an irreversible process.

-Also my partner was doing a postgraduate course which he finished in late August
+2. My partner was doing a postgraduate course which he finished in late August

 My partner was also physically and emotionally engaged somewhere else.
 That has put an extra burden on the family and me because rather than having him as a support to deal with my grief, I was furthermore strained.
 At the same time, he was stressed by the course itself and the fact that he wasn’t able to provide for his family.
 He enrolled in the course with the hope to find a better job which can cover the family’s expenses.